quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/_build/html/_sources/content/chapter2/section3.md

 Interestingly, the encoding of information on quantum states also suffer from limitations that do not appear in Classical Information Theory.
-One of the most important differences is encapsulated by the quantum No-cloning Theorem, that shows that quantum information cannot be copied.
+One of the most important differences is encapsulated by the quantum no-cloning theorem, that shows that quantum information cannot be copied.
 At first sight this is serious drawback for an information theory.
 However, there are ways of circumventing this problem, as explained below.
 Moreover, this limitation can be turned into an advantage, as shown by Quantum Cryptography.
-But let us start by proving the No-cloning Theorem, first presented by Wootters and Zurek in {cite}`wootters1982single`.
+But let us start by proving the no-cloning theorem, first presented by Wootters and Zurek in {cite}`wootters1982single`.

 Assume there is a machine duplicating the quantum state of a